corescript-lang/docs/README.md

 goto top
 ```

-In that example, we declare a label by using a ":" and putting
+In that example, we declare a label by using a `:` and putting
 our label text after it.
 Then we put in our code, and when finished, tell it
-to "goto" to the place where :top was called, and thus the cycle continues.
+to `goto` to the place where `:top` was called, and thus the cycle continues.

 *In the web editor, type "slow" into the terminal to turn on slowmode.
 This
 will allow recursive thingies to work without crashing your page.*